 BY PARTICIPATING IN THIS COMPETITION, ENTRANT AGREES THAT SPONSORS, COMPETITION ENTITIES AND THEIR PARENT COMPANY, AFFILIATES, SUBSIDIARIES, REPRESENTATIVES, CONSULTANTS, CONTRACTORS, LEGAL COUNSEL, ADVERTISING, PUBLIC RELATIONS, PROMOTIONAL, FULFILLMENT AND MARKETING, WEBSITE PROVIDERS, WEB MASTERS, AND THEIR RESPECTIVE OFFICERS, DIRECTORS, EMPLOYEES, REPRESENTATIVES, AND AGENTS (THE “RELEASED PARTIES”) WILL HAVE NO LIABILITY WHATSOEVER FOR, AND SHALL BE HELD HARMLESS BY ENTRANTS AGAINST, ANY LIABILITY FOR ANY INJURIES, LOSSES OR DAMAGES OF ANY KIND TO PERSONS, INCLUDING PERSONAL INJURY OR DEATH, OR PROPERTY RESULTING IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, FROM OR PARTICIPATION IN THIS COMPETITION OR ANY COMPETITION RELATED ACTIVITY, OR ANY CLAIMS BASED ON PUBLICITY RIGHTS, DEFAMATION OR INVASION OF PRIVACY.
 THE RELEASED PARTIES ARE NOT RESPONSIBLE IF ANY PRIZE CANNOT BE AWARDED DUE TO CANCELLATIONS, DELAYS, OR INTERRUPTIONS DUE TO ACTS OF GOD, ACTS OF WAR, NATURAL DISASTERS, WEATHER, OR TERRORISM.
 BY PARTICIPATING IN THIS COMPETITION, ENTRANT AGREES THAT THE RELEASED PARTIES WILL NOT BE RESPONSIBLE OR LIABLE FOR ANY INJURIES, DAMAGES, OR LOSSES OF ANY KIND, INCLUDING DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES TO PERSONS, INCLUDING DEATH, OR TO PROPERTY ARISING OUT OF ACCESS TO AND USE OF ANY WEBSITE ASSOCIATED WITH THIS COMPETITION OR THE DOWNLOADING FROM AND/OR PRINTING MATERIAL DOWNLOADED FROM SUCH SITE.

-No Rescission or Injunctive Relief: All rights granted to Producer under these Official Rules are irrevocably vested at the time of submission.
-To the maximum extent permitted by law, no breach by Producer of these Official Rules will entitle Participants to equitable relief, whether injunctive or otherwise; and Participant explicitly waives the right to seek or obtain any form of equitable relief, including the right to enjoin the development, production, exploitation and/or marketing of the Scenes, Winning Movie, Bio Video, and/or Project.
-Participants’ sole remedy for any breach of these Official Rules or any other dispute related to this Competition and Project shall be an action at law for solely for compensatory damages.
+18. No Rescission or Injunctive Relief: All rights granted to Producer under these Official Rules are irrevocably vested at the time of submission.
+To the maximum extent permitted by law, no breach by Producer of these Official Rules will entitle Participants to equitable relief, whether injunctive or otherwise; and Participant explicitly waives the right to seek or obtain any form of equitable relief, including the right to enjoin the development, production, exploitation and/or marketing of the Winning Screenplay.
+Participants’ sole remedy for any breach of these Official Rules or any other dispute related to this Competition shall be an action at law for solely for compensatory damages.
 To the maximum extent permitted by applicable law, Participant expressly waives all rights to seek incidental, consequential, special, punitive damages, or lost profits.

-Inquiries: All inquiries related to this Competition should be sent to: The Project CRE8 Contest, c/o LeadDog Marketing Group, 440 9th Avenue, 17th Floor, New York, NY 10001.
+22. Inquiries: All inquiries related to this Competition should be sent to: The Project CRE8 Contest, c/o CSM Sports and Entertainment, Inc., 440 9th Avenue, 17th Floor, New York, NY 10001.

-Release: To the maximum extent permitted by applicable law, Participant, on behalf of Participant and Participant’s heirs, next of kin, spouse or spousal equivalent, guardians, legal representatives, executors, administrators, successors and assigns, (collectively “Releasing Parties”), irrevocably and unconditionally agree not to sue and release the Released Parties from all claims, damages, liabilities, costs, expenses of any kind (including, without limitation, attorneys’ fees) (collectively, “Claims”) using any legal theory (including, without limitation, intentional or negligent infliction of emotional distress, violation of privacy or publicity rights, defamation, false light, breach of implied or express contract, copyright infringement, etc.) arising from participation in the Competition, Project, Winning Movie (if produced) , including, without limitation, the application of the Criteria and Scene Criteria, selection process, these Official Rules, Participant’s depiction in the Project, references to Participant’s Screenplay in the Project, production of a project similar to Participant’s Screenplay, or the exhibition or use of the Bio Video, Scene, and any other materials submitted by Participant to Sponsors.
-WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, SponsorS shall have no liability for any personal injuries, death, property damage, or other damages or expenses resulting from or arising out of PARTICIPANT’S PRODUCTION OF THE BIO VIDEO OR SCENE OR any travel related to the Prize or THE PROJECT.
+23. Release: To the maximum extent permitted by applicable law, Participant, on behalf of Participant and Participant’s heirs, next of kin, spouse or spousal equivalent, guardians, legal representatives, executors, administrators, successors and assigns, (collectively “Releasing Parties”), irrevocably and unconditionally agree not to sue and release the Released Parties from all claims, damages, liabilities, costs, expenses of any kind (including, without limitation, attorneys’ fees) (collectively, “Claims”) using any legal theory (including, without limitation, intentional or negligent infliction of emotional distress, violation of privacy or publicity rights, defamation, false light, breach of implied or express contract, copyright infringement, etc.) arising from participation in the Competition, including, without limitation, the application of the Criteria, selection process, these Official Rules, references to Participant’s Screenplay, production of a project similar to Participant’s Screenplay, or the exhibition or use of any other materials submitted by Participant to Sponsors.
+WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, SPONSORS SHALL HAVE NO LIABILITY FOR ANY PERSONAL INJURIES, DEATH, PROPERTY DAMAGE, OR OTHER DAMAGES OR EXPENSES RESULTING FROM OR ARISING OUT OF PARTICIPANT’S PARTICIPATION.

 PLEASE READ THESE RULES CAREFULLY AND COMPLETELY AND THEN SIGN THE STATEMENT AT THE END OF THE RULES ACKNOWLEDGING YOUR RECEIPT, REVIEW, UNDERSTANDING AND ACCEPTANCE OF THEM.
 ONCE THESE RULES HAVE BEEN ACCEPTED, THEY WILL CREATE A BINDING CONTRACT.